 Paul (1952) studied Social Geography at the University of Amsterdam and Urban and Regional Planning at the same University.
 He worked at the Ministries of Justice and Interior (National Crime Prevention Institute) and in 1984 founded a private consultancy and research bureau under the name DSP-groep that he continues to lead today.

 Paul was the Chair of a CEN working group that made an official European Standard on CPTED (CEN standard 14382-2) and he initiated the Dutch and European ICA Chapter (see the website of the European Designing Out Crime Association).
 Paul was also in the management committee of the EU COST action on Crime Prevention through Urban Design, Planning and Management.Email Paul

-Mateja was elected as Director on the International CPTED Association Board of Directors in 2017.
-In the same year she was appointed as Secretary.
-In 2019 she was appointed as Executive Director and as ICA Certification Program - ICCP Coordinator.
+Mateja was elected Director on the International CPTED Association Board of Directors in 2017.
+In the same year she was appointed a Secretary.
+In 2019 she was appointed Executive Director and ICA Certification Program - ICCP Coordinator.